csc-training/geocomputing_course/materials/software.md

 Additionally Ames Stereo Pipeline, FORCE, LasTools, OpenDroneMap, PCL and Zonation have a command-line interface.

-\* are not available in Puhti currently, but should be possible to install, ask if you need any of them.
+\* are not available in Roihu currently, but should be possible to install, ask if you need any of them.

 See also, [GIS tools supporting computing in parallel](parallel.md#tools-with-built-in-parallel-support).